 SLA stands for “Service Level Agreement”.
 A service level agreement (SLA) is a consensus between a client and a service provider.
 SLA agreement encapsulates roles & responsibilities, exceptions, accountability & penalties for both parties.
-In this blog post, we share valuable insights about what a good SLA must include and how to lay the foundation of a successful outsourcing relationship.
+In this blog post, we share valuable insights about what a good SLA must include and how to lay the foundation of a successful call center outsourcing relationship.

 Without an SLA, your business process is doomed to fail.
 Let’s have a look at how SLAs can be set up to succeed.